I love black and white images - they are beautifully timeless and allow you to see the world in a completely different way.

 The second thing I look for is texture.
 Images with a lot of texture will often look good in black and white.
 A leaf, or a piece of wood ,the grain of a wall, or even a flower can all make wonderful black and white images even if the color is pleasing - it’s the texture that can be important.
 The photo below looks equally good in black and white as it does in color, due to the texture of the plant.

 If the image doesn’t naturally have texture you can add it, perhaps by side lighting your subject so that the texture stands out, or dressing your child in clothes that has lots of texture - say a ribbed scarf.
+There are loads of ways to photograph texture - so many, that I wrote a whole post about it!
+You can read how to use texture in photography here.

 3) If the image has a lot of noise